A3: Assisting Android API Migrations Using Code Examples: Evaluation results

 In the 10 latest versions of Android (versions 19-28), we were able to manually identify 262 APIs which had documented migrations.
 Out of all the Android APIs with migrations, only 125 of those occurred in our sources of examples.

 By searching for API migrations (c.f.
-Step 1 in our approach in Section~\ref{sec:step1}) in the Google Samples~\cite{Google_samples_cite} and the development history of FDroid apps, our approach can automatically identify 10 and 82 API migration examples out of 125 API occurrences, respectively.
-Among those migration examples from Google Samples, only one API is not covered in the FDroid examples, giving us a total of 83 distinct API migrations found (see Table~\ref{tab:migrations_studied}).
-However, we note that the nine overlapping examples from both sources are still all useful since various migration use cases can occur when we apply automated migration.
-Some examples may provide a more suitable migration with less human effort from developers (c.f.
-RQ3).
+Step 1 in our approach in Section~\ref{sec:step1}) in the Google Samples~\cite{Google_samples_cite} and the development history of FDroid apps, our approach can automatically identify 10 and 79 API migration examples out of 125 API occurrences, respectively.
+Among those migration examples from Google Samples, only one API is not covered in the FDroid examples, giving us a total of 80 distinct API migrations found (see Table~\ref{tab:migrations_studied}).
+However, we note that the nine other examples from Google Samples that overlap with other sources are still useful due to the possible minor variations in ASTs that can occur when migrating.
+Some examples may provide a more suitable migration with less needed human effort from developers (c.f.
+RQ2 \& RQ3).
+We manually analyzed all examples mined and determined that our approach was able to find migration patterns with 100\% precision in Google Samples (i.e., 10/10 examples correctly identified), and 96.3\% precision in FDroid apps (i.e., 79/82 examples correctly identified), giving a total precision of 96.7\%.
+Some examples are migration false positives due to user modifications that can be mistaken an migrations, we discuss examples that are not migrations in detail in RQ2.